-A summary of annual average PM{10} data for 1996 -1998 is presented in Table 2-1.
-This table also includes an indication of whether the aforementioned EPA minimum sampling criteria were met at each site for each year.
-If the sampling in any year was insufficient to meet the EPA criteria, an asterisk appears next to the year.
-Figure 2-2 illustrates the annual average PM{10} concentrations at each site in 1998.
+A summary of annual arithmetic mean data for 1997-1999 PM{10} is presented in Table 2-1 and for 1999 $PM{2.5}$ is presented in Table 2-2.
+These tables also include an indication of whether the aforementioned EPA minimum sampling criteria were met at each site for each year.
+Figure 2-3 and Figure 2-4 illustrate the EPA-defined annual average PM{10} and $PM{2.5}$ concentrations, respectively, at each site in 1999.

-Statistical Projections - The statistical projections presented in Table 2-1 are prepared by a DEP computer program which analyzes data from all sites operated by DEP.
+Statistical Projections - The statistical projections presented in Table 2-1 and Table 2-2 are prepared by a DEP computer program which analyzes data from all sites operated by DEP.
 Inputs to the program include the site location, the year, the number of samples (usually a maximum of 61), the annual arithmetic and geometric mean concentrations, and the arithmetic and geometric standard deviations.
 For each site, the program makes two calculations.
 It determines the 95% confidence limits about the annual arithmetic mean of the sample concentrations.
-And it predicts the number of days in each year that would have exceeded the level of the primary and secondary 24-hour standards (i.e., $150 \ \mu g/m^3$) if sampling had been conducted every day.
-(For comparison, Table 2-1 also shows the number of days, if any, at each site when the level of the primary and secondary 24-hour standards was actually exceeded, as demonstrated by actual measurements at the site.)
+And it predicts the number of days in each year that would have exceeded the level of the primary and secondary 24-hour standards (i.e., 150 μ g/m3 for PM10 and 65 μ g/m3 for PM{2.5}) if sampling had been conducted every day.
+(For comparison, these tables also show the number of days, if any, at each site when the level of the primary and secondary 24-hour standards vas actually exceeded, as demonstrated by actual measurements at the site.)

 The statistical predictions of the number of days that would have seen an exceedance of the level of the 24-hour standards are based on the assumption of a lognormal distribution of the data.
-They indicate that more frequent PM{10} sampling from 1996 to 1998 would not have resulted in an exceedance of the 24-hour standards.
+They indicate that more frequent PM{10} sampling from 1997 to 1999 would not have resulted in an exceedance of the 24-hour standards.
+They also indicate that more frequent $PM{2.5}$ sampling in 1999 might have resulted in an exceedance of the 24-hour standards at the New Haven 018 site.